-No Build Alternative is similar to that described in the 2019 Transit Technical Report and would have similar impacts that those described in the 2019 Transit Technical Report with the exception of the transit travel times.
+The No-Build Alternative is similar to that described in the 2019 Transit Technical Report and would have similar impacts to those described in the 2019 Transit Technical Report with the exception of the transit travel times.

 Streetcar and bus travel times were evaluated using updated Vissim model results for the No-Build Alternative and Revised Build Alternatives.
-Vissim models for the 2045 No-Build Alternative and 2045 Revised Build Alternative models have been refined to provide a more comprehensive local street and bike network and reflect a greater increase in bicycle mode share within Central City as described in the City of Portland's Central City 2035 Comprehensive Plan.
+Vissim models for the 2045 No-Build Alternative and 2045 Revised Build Alternative models have been refined to provide a more comprehensive local street and bicycle network and reflect a greater increase in bicycle mode share within Central City as described in the City of Portland's Central City 2035 Comprehensive

+Plan.
 As a result, this Transit Supplemental Technical Report compares updated 2045 No-Build Alternative travel time results with Revised Build Alternative results, but there are no direct comparisons to the Build Alternative as this model was not updated.
 The updated travel times results in the No-Build Alternative differ from those reported in the 2019 Transit Technical report.

-Under the Revised Build Alternative, eastbound streetcar travel times would be slower compared to the No-Build Alternative and westbound streetcar travel times would be shorter compared to No-Build Alternative travel times.
-Under the Revised Build Alternative, AM peak period bus travel times would generally be shorter in the southbound and westbound routes compared to the No-Build Alternative, while bus travel times would be higher on northbound and eastbound bus routes compared to the No-Build Alternative.
-During the PM peak hours, westbound routes would experience shorter travel times compared to the No-Build Alternative while northbound, southbound and eastbound routes would experience longer travel times when compared to those in the No-Build Alternative.
+Under the Revised Build Alternative, streetcar travel times would be shorter in the AM peak hours in the westbound direction and slightly longer (within 25 seconds) in the eastbound direction compared to the No-Build Alternative travel times.
+In the PM peak hours, both eastbound and westbound streetcar travel times would be shorter compared to No-Build Alternative travel times.
+Under the Revised Build Alternative, AM peak period bus travel times would generally be shorter in the northbound and westbound routes compared to the No-Build Alternative, while bus travel times would be longer in the eastbound bus routes compared to the No-Build Alternative.
+Travel times in the southbound direction would generally be shorter except in the 2-way Wheeler during the 8-9 AM peak hour.
+During the PM peak hours, eastbound and westbound routes would experience shorter travel times compared to the No-Build Alternative while southbound route would experience longer travel times when compared to those in the No-Build Alternative.
+Northbound route would experience similar or slightly longer travel time (less than 20 seconds longer) during the PM peak hours.